 Refugee status is granted to people who in their countries are in danger because of political or religious reasons (for example because in their country there is a dictatorship and they are against it, or because they are homosexual and in their country this is not accepted).
+Everyone has the right to apply for asylum at least once.

 An asylum application must be submitted in the first European Union country where one is identified (by giving the police name, surname and fingerprints).
 If after being identified you travel to another country and you are stopped by the police, you will be forced to go back to the first country where you were identified.
-If you apply for asylum in Italy, you will be granted a permit for richiesta asilo, which usually lasts for three months and is renewed until you are called by a commission.
+If you apply for asylum in Italy, you will be granted a permit for richiesta asilo, which usually lasts for six months and is renewed until you receive the answer from the commission examining your case.